Log Calabi-Yau surfaces and Jeffrey-Kirwan residues: Introduction

 (defined using a sum over \emph{broken lines}), and the mirror family $\X \to S$, with its theta functions $\vartheta_q$, can be reconstructed from these.
 The functions $\bar{\vartheta}_q$ satisfy the fundamental identity\footnote{We call our variable $t$, rather than $Q$ as in \cite{ghk}, in order to avoid confusion with quivers.}

 along each ray $\fd$, where $\theta_{\fd, \bar{\fD}}$ is the automorphism attached to the weight function $f_{\fd}$.

 We can now describe our second result.
-It is valid for the class of \emph{complete bipartite quivers} (see Sections \ref{AbelianSec}, \ref{GenMonSec2} and \cite{rw}, Section 5 for background on these).
-The log Calabi-Yau surfaces we obtain as the mirror have a toric model mapping to $\PP^2$, with boundary given by a triangle of lines $L_1 + L_2 + L_3$.
-On the other hand, it does \emph{not} rely on any a priori correspondence between JK residues and quiver invariants (such as Theorem \ref{QuiverChiTheorem}, or the conjectural identity \eqref{DTJK}), but rather shows how JK residues emerge from the relevant mirror construction: see our outline of the proof in Section \ref{outline}.
+It is only valid for the class of \emph{complete bipartite quivers} (see Sections \ref{AbelianSec}, \ref{GenMonSec2} and \cite{rw}, Section 5 for background on these).
+The relevant log Calabi-Yau surfaces have a toric model mapping to $\PP^2$, with boundary given by a triangle of lines $L_1 + L_2 + L_3$.
+On the other hand, the result does \emph{not} rely on any a priori correspondence between JK residues and quiver invariants (such as Theorem \ref{QuiverChiTheorem}, or the conjectural identity \eqref{DTJK}), but rather shows directly how the Jeffrey-Kirwan generating function is determined by the GHK family: see our outline of the proof in Section \ref{outline}.
 In brief, we show that the consistent scattering diagram $\bar{\fD}$ for the mirror family $\X \to S$ automatically knows about JK residues. \begin{thm} Let $Q$ denote a quiver as above.
 Suppose $Q$ is complete bipartite, and let $\zeta$ denote a nontrivial compatible stability vector.
 Then, it is possible to construct an affine log Calabi-Yau surface $U = Y \setminus D$, depending only on $Q$, with toric model mapping to $(\PP^2, L_1 + L_2 + L_3)$, such that the following hold. \begin{enumerate} \item[$(i)$] The weight function $f_{\fd}$ in the consistent scattering diagram $\bar{\fD}$ for $U$ can be identified canonically with a sum over dimension vectors for $Q$,

 with

 for a class $\tilde{\beta}(d) \in H_2(\X_s, \Z)$, determined by the dimension vector $d$.
 Here, $|d|$ denotes the element of $\N^2$ induced by $d$ and $m_{\fd}$ is the primitive generator of $\fd$. \item[$(ii)$] Assume $\widehat{\zeta}$ is regular with respect to the hyperplane arrangement defined by $d$.
 Let $D$ denote the dimension of the moduli space of stable representations $\mathcal{M}^{\zeta-st}_d(Q)$.
 Then, in the canonical expansion above, we have